A Wordsmith's Manifesto

 a pen mightier than a sword

-Similarly, craft-oriented writers can gather, process and present information more successfully than many subject-matter experts even imagine.
+Similarly, craft-oriented writers can gather, process and present information more effectively than many subject-matter experts even imagine.
 Rapid learners, they take a fresh, complete approach, valuing objectivity.
 Comprehending the truth and armed with skill and talent, a craft-oriented writer can help you to get a clear message through the information overload that inundates most target audiences.

 It's not what you say but how you say it.